smart-edge-open/edgeapps/network-functions/sdewan_cnf/e2e-scenarios/three-single-node-clusters/E2E-Overview.md

 ### Network Performance

-Login EDGE1 to get the tunnel overlay IP, it is iperf3 server ip.
+Login EDGE1 to get the tunnel overlay IP, it is a floating ip that maps iperf3 server ip.

    ```
    IPNET=`kubectl exec -it  $CNFPOD -- ip a | grep ${O_UE2_IP%.*} | awk '{match($0, /.+inet\s([^ ]*)/, a);print a[1];exit}'`